IITGroupD/IPRO-D/ProductDesignDoc.md

 ### Scenario #1
 John needs a required textbook for his Psych 101 class and is not willing to pay the high prices for a new one.
 He is looking for a cheaper alternative which is second hand textbooks.
 ### Scenario #2
 Jane just finished the course Psych 101 and wanted to resell the textbook.
 She wants to find someone who needs it to sell it quickly and with her desired price.
+She can sign up to our app or sign in if she has an account already.
+She can post some pictures of the Psych 101 textbook and describe it in a few words.
+Then she can list the price for the book.
 ### Scenario #3
 John just finished Com 101 and needs a textbook for Psych 101.
 Jane just finished Psych 101 and needs a textbook for Com 101.
 They need a place to connect and swap their books.